 Studies showed that about 34% of new celiac disease cases occur in people 60 or older.
 In other words, as people get older, their gluten sensitivity increases.
-However, since seniors usually maintain the same diet for years, changing it may be more difficult for them.
+However, changing it may be more difficult since seniors usually maintain the same diet for years.
 In conclusion, adopting a gluten-free diet becomes highly difficult in old age.

 How to Cope with Celiac Disease: Changing Lifestyle

 The only treatment for celiac is a “gluten-free diet,” which means you should avoid gluten for the rest of your life.
 However, going on a gluten-free diet requires a new approach to food and avoiding eating most grains, pasta, cereals, bread, and some processed foods.
-Therefore, It would be best to read food labels and check all ingredients used in the food formulation.
-Fortunately, gluten-free bread, pasta and other foods are commercially available in the market, so going on a gluten-free diet is not that hard today.
+Therefore, It would be best to read food labels and check all ingredients used in the formulation.
+Fortunately, gluten-free bread, pasta and other foods are commercially available, so going on a gluten-free diet is not that hard today.

 Tips to Go on a Gluten-Free Diet